 Program of General Caregiver Support Services

 As a Caregiver, the very best thing you can do for those who depend on you is to take care of yourself.
-VA offers a number of services to support Family Caregivers.
-These services are available in and out of the home to help you care for the Veteran you love and for yourself.
+VA offers a number of general support services to support Family Caregivers.

 Help is just a phone call away with VA's Caregiver Support Line – 1-855-260-3274.
 Caring licensed professionals staffing the support line can connect you with VA services, a Caregiver Support Coordinator at your nearest VA medical center, or just listen if that’s what you need right now.

 Caregivers can participate in monthly telephone education groups, where they can discuss self-care tips and ask questions on a variety of topics.
 Want to learn more about the monthly calls?
-Listen to a recording or view an educational handout.
+Access audio recordings of Caregiver Support Line (CSL) monthly presentations.
+Review CSL handouts.

 Build the skill and confidence to care for your Veteran at home with the free, online workshop, Building Better Caregivers™.
 The program has been recognized for its ability to reduce caregiver stress and depression, and increase caregiver overall well-being.